 The bottom of the hierarchy is focused on the product that you are offering.
 Are you a plant-based pasta?
 A dairy-free dessert?
 A functional fruit water?
 A junk-free vegetable snack?
 A sugar-free cookie?
 A gluten-free vegetarian bread?
 A vegan chocolate?

 This differentiator is almost always based on what product category you are in.
-Obviously, the level of similarities here is high because most products in the healthy F&B industry would have healthy as a common denominator across all categories.
+Obviously, the level of similarities here is high because most products in the better-for-you F&B CPG industry would have healthy as a common denominator across all categories.

 You can immediately gauge that this is a difficult differentiating proposition because it becomes a battle of commodity.
 How many healthy cookies do you think are there in the market?
 Why would a particular customer choose one over the other?
 It’s tricky, right?